 East Cambridgeshire

-The East Cambridgeshire Local Plan 2015 sets out the vision, objectives spatial strategy and policies for the future development of the district.
+The East Cambridgeshire Local Plan 2015 (as amended in 2023) sets out the vision, objectives spatial strategy and policies for the future development of the district.
 It also identifies land and allocates sites for different types of development, such as housing and employment, to deliver the planned growth for the district to 2031.

-Work had progressed on a full Local Plan review but on 25 February 2025 the Council decided to pause preparations for the new Local Plan.
+Work had progressed on a full Local Plan review but in February 2025 the Council decided to pause preparations for the new Local Plan.

 Huntingdonshire